webix-hub/docs/data/api/refs/ui.uploader_methods.md

 - api/ui.uploader_adddropzone.md - adds uploader drop zone to any HTML element of the page
 - api/ui.uploader_addfile.md - adds files to the uploader using browser fileApi
 - api/link/ui.uploader_adjust.md - adjusts the component to the size of the parent HTML container
-- api/link/ui.uploader_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/ui.uploader_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.uploader_bind.md - binds components
 - api/link/ui.uploader_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.uploader_blur.md - removes the focus from the control